tc39/notes/meetings/2016-05/may-24.md

 CM: you're measuring accidental tail calls, not calls that were meant to be there.
 If people are aware, this percentage is going to go up.

-MS: In general the concern about tail calls in general web going to hurt .5%?
+MLS: In general the concern about tail calls in general web going to hurt .5%?
 I don't think it's a valid concern, hard to measure that level of perf degredation.

 YK: A 10% slowdown is significant enough to beat with manual code.

-MS: We describe late where we get performance wins.
+MLS: We describe late where we get performance wins.

 YK: What do implementations think the actual slowdown is?

-MS: We think 0%, according to our experience and the Chrome experience.
+MLS: We think 0%, according to our experience and the Chrome experience.

 DE: Except micro-benchmarks.

 YK: 5% of calls are accidentally used? if we made STC opt in, would people use it?

-MS: STC does not resolve the performance issue, and if PTC is used, all browsers will want to optimise it.
+MLS: STC does not resolve the performance issue, and if PTC is used, all browsers will want to optimise it.

 YK: Firefox people: given you have not implemented PTC, would you implement STC optimised to a level equivalent to PTC?